 Benjamin Berkman, JD, MPH

 As a faculty member in the Department of Bioethics, Mr. Berkman's research interests span a wide range of topics.
-His current work focuses on the legal and ethical issues associated with genomic research, genetic information privacy, public health emergency preparedness, and research involving vulnerable populations.
+His current work focuses on the legal and ethical issues associated with genomic research and the clinical adoption of new technologies.

 Mr. Berkman has worked with the World Health Organization, the Centers for Disease Control and Prevention, and has served on an Institute of Medicine committee relating to pandemic influenza preparedness.

 NOTE: PDF documents require the free Adobe Reader.